bigbass1997/VeriTAS/firmware/README.md

 multiple instances of any given system, and it eases multi-core tasks such as refilling input buffers.
 It also elliminates a need to pass around mutable references to the state.

-Any mutable static variables should be multi-core safe, unless otherwise noted.

 ---

 #### GPIO Configuration